nuagetsu/VecRepV3/src/data_processing/.ipynb_checkpoints/README-checkpoint.md

 ## ImageCalculations

-This module contains various methods used for evaluating models, particularly for image comparison and transformation.
-The functions help with tasks such as checking image uniqueness, computing similarity scores, evaluating losses, and performing transformations.
+This module contains various methods used for evaluating models and BFMethod, particularly for embedding comparison and transformation.
+The functions help with tasks such as checking image uniqueness, computing similarity scores for embeddings, evaluating losses, and performing transformations.

 ### **Function Descriptions**

 #### **1. Image Uniqueness and Similarity Checks**
 - **`check_translationally_unique(img1, img2) -> bool`**
-  Checks whether two binary images are translationally unique (i.e., they do not match under shifts).
+  Checks whether two images are translationally unique (i.e., they do not match under shifts).
 Returns `True` if they are unique and `False` if they are not.

 - **`get_unique_images(indices, intersection_indices, input_images, vectorb=None)`**
-  Identifies and returns a list of images that are translationally unique.
+  Identifies and returns a list of images that are translationally unique in a dataset.
 Also groups similar images together.

 #### **2. Vector Calculations**
 - **`get_vectorc_brute(index, matrixA)`**
-  Computes vector `c` using brute force by calculating dot products of matrix columns.
+  Computes vector `c` using brute force by calculating dot products of matrix columns from Pencorr algorithm.

 - **`get_vectorc_model(index, model, input_dataset)`**
-  Computes vector `c` using model outputs by taking dot products between model-generated embeddings.
+  Computes vector `c` using model outputs by taking dot products between model generated embeddings.

 - **`get_vectorb_model(index, model, input_dataset)`**
   Computes vector `b` based on the normalized cross-correlation (NCC) similarity between images.

 #### **3. Similarity Scores and Evaluation**
 - **`get_kscore_and_sets(vectorb, vectorc, k)`**
-  Computes the k-nearest neighbor score using provided vectors and returns the score along with relevant indices.
+  Computes the k-score using provided vectors and returns the score along with the intersection and union indices.

 - **`get_NCC_score(input1, input2)`**
   Computes the normalized cross-correlation (NCC) score between two input images.